filakhtov/gentoo-use-docs/app-emulation/qemu.md

 Doesn't apply when building user emulation mode.
 Pass the `--enable-xen` and `--enable-xen-pci-passthrough` options to the configure script.
 Enable QEMU integration with Xen to emulate a part of the hardware, in particular a disk, a network card and the graphic output, so a guest does not need to be modified in order to run under Xen.
 Even with a modified guest, QEMU can be used to handle the graphic output of the guest, or as a backend for a paravirtualized disk or network card.
 Enable support for Xen PCI pass-through to attach real PCI devices to Xen guest virtual machines.

 This flag should only be enabled if there is a need to use QEMU with Xen.

+### xkb
+Doesn't apply when building user emulation mode.
+Pass the `--enable-xkbcommon` option to the configure script.
+Build and install the `qemu-keymap` utility that uses `libxkbcommon` library to generate QEMU reverse keymaps from xkb keymaps which can be used with the QEMU's `-k` command line option.

+It is safe to disable this flag, unless there is a need to use custom keymap with QEMU.

 ### xfs
 Doesn't apply when building user emulation mode.
 Pass the `--enable-xfsctl` option to the configure script.
 Enable improved support for the XFS filesystem, e.g. `xfsctl()` notification and synchronizing data for virtual disks located on the XFS volumes.